saxenap/nanohub/README.md

    2. Access via code:
       1. Create an ssh tunnel to the remote server.
       2. Make database calls as needed.
+4. To build the container
+   1. Mac: your .env is filled out with the two user/pass combinations you need, you can run "make dev" and your container should build.
+To clean, run "make clean".
+   2. Windows: there are a few changes we need to make before we can run our make command.
+      1. Open up the Makefile
+      2. Under "make dev"
+         1. “make dev-down” -> “mingw32-make dev-down”
+         2. “make dev-up” -> “mingw32-make dev-up”
+      3. To run: "mingw32-make dev"
+         1. Once built, it will say that it cannot find a default browser.
+This is fine, just go to your browser of choice and type "127.0.0.1/lab" in the address bar.
+         2. Password: nanoHUB
+      4. To clean: "mingw32-make clean"
+   3. Note for both: Run the clean after each pull or any errors.

 --------